Broder Knudtzon

 Broder Lysholm Knudtzon (5 October 1788 – 20 March 1864) was a Norwegian merchant, politician and benefactor.
 Born into one of Trondheim's wealthiest mercantile families, he travelled to England where he developed a great admiration of English language and literature.
 Despite his commercial background he was more drawn towards the fields of politics, culture and art.
 He nevertheless administrated his father's family firm, acting as foreign correspondent with little interest in the everyday business.
 In England he befriended Lord Byron and came under the influence of the English national liberal movement.
-Prior to his death, he bequeathed his entire library and several artworks to the Royal Norwegian Society of Sciences and Letters.
+He bequeathed his entire library and several artworks to the Royal Norwegian Society of Sciences and Letters.

 Early years

 Knudtzon was born in Trondheim in Sør-Trøndelag; he was the sixth and youngest child of Hans Carl Knudtzon (1751–1823), a merchant and burgomaster, and Karen Knudtzon (née Müller, 1752–1818).
 Knudtzon's father was of German origin and had moved to Norway to further his career as a merchant.
 His firm was flourishing financially, and the Knudtzon family became a rallying point for Trondheim's artists and authors.
 Having spent his childhood in Trondheim, Broder Knudtzon moved to Flensburg, Germany in 1796 to live in the house of his father's uncle.
 Upon his confirmation, Knudtzon travelled back to Trondheim where he was apprenticed to his father.
 He subsequently travelled around in France in search of a mercantile education; in Paris he met the Danish poet and playwright Adam Oehlenschläger.
 After a brief visit to his sister in Nantes, he relocated to England, where he came in contact with poet Lord Byron and other leading figures in the national liberal movement.
 During his stay in England, he acquired a great fondness and knowledge of the English language, literature and culture.
 In a later trip to Italy he met the Danish-Icelandic sculptor Bertel Thorvaldsen, who made portrait busts of him and other members of his family.